jahetzler/jahetzler.github.io/Obtusa/obtusapopgen.md

 ### Map reads to reference sequence

-Map reads to reference sequence using bowtie2.
+Then we can map the amplicon reads to their respective reference sequence using bowtie2.

 ```